Jenniferstrej/nginx-examples-kube/README.md

 Edit jen-nginx deployment with the image `jenniferstrej/jen-nginx:1.2`

+(Answers (2 options):
-(Answer: edit the `jen-nginx-deploy.yaml` and update the field image with the new version, then run `kubectl -n class apply -f jen-nginx-deploy.yaml` OR (imperative) `kubectl -n class edit deployment jen-nginx` and interactivelly edit the field image then save the file)
+1. Edit the `jen-nginx-deploy.yaml` and update the field image with the new version, then run `kubectl -n class apply -f jen-nginx-deploy.yaml`.
+File should look like https://github.com/Jenniferstrej/nginx-examples-kube/blob/1.2/jen-nginx-deploy.yaml
+2. (imperative) `kubectl -n class edit deployment jen-nginx` and interactivelly edit the field image then save the file)

 Run `kubectl rollout status deployment/jen-nginx`